 YouthPass is a program that currently gives Portland Public School (PPS) students free access to Trimet transit service in lieu of a traditional school bus system.
 The program was originally offered only to low-income students, but was expanded in 2011 thanks to organizing from young people of color at Sisters in Action for Power to include all PPS students, and has recently expanded to other school districts in the Portland Metro area due to the advocacy of the Multnomah Youth Commission, Youth Environmental Justice Alliance, and OPAL Environmental Justice Oregon.
 During this time, a joint analysis from ECONorthwest and TriMet found that “The provision of free passes to PPS students likely did not affect TriMet’s operating costs in a significant way.
 Discontinuing the provision of free passes is unlikely to result in operating cost savings.”
-This is a critical program that is building up the next generation of transit riders, while reducing congestion and carbon pollution across the greater Portland region: approximately 200,000 youth under 18 are eligible for YouthPass in the greater Portland region.
+This is a critical program that is building up the next generation of transit riders, while reducing congestion and carbon pollution across the greater Portland region: approximately 200,000 youth 18 and under are eligible for YouthPass in the greater Portland region.

-Regionwide YouthPass for all youth under 18 would supplement the current Portland-only program to school districts in the urbanized portions of the tri-county region.
+Regionwide YouthPass for all youth 18 and under would supplement the current Portland-only program to school districts in the urbanized portions of the tri-county region.
 Metro’s T2020 Transportation Measure currently being considered for referral to the November 2020 ballot, is a unique opportunity to expand and streamline YouthPass to benefit youth regionwide.
 Extending the power of YouthPass regionwide would alleviate barriers and increase equitable access to transit for all youth, across the region.
 No single proposed program or project in T2020 offers a clear and tangible benefit to every individual and voter, but regionwide YouthPass provides enormous benefit to the region’s youth.

 Regional Impact – Regional Benefit